Cyofanni/KondorFusion/README.md

 # KondorFusion
-Project for **Information Retrival** class, _University of Padua_, Master's degree in Computer Science Engineering.
+Project for **Information Retrieval** class, _University of Padua_, Master's degree in Computer Science Engineering.